 This post may contain "affiliate links."
 This means if you click on the affiliate link and purchase the item, I'll receive a commission.
 I disclose this in accordance with the Federal Trade Commission's 16 CFR, Part 255.
 I only recommend products that passed my strict criteria.
 Read about my research methods in the Start Here page.

 You might have heard about fires ravaging Northern California.
-You can see them on the map here.
 As our air quality across the whole Bay Area (this is the picture I just took in our backyard on a sunny day) is unhealthy, I wanted to send a few quick tips on how to protect your health.
 And if you are not in Northern California, you might benefit from this information, too, because outdoor and indoor air pollution is bad for some people every day.

 The EPA monitors air quality and assigns an index number to it.
 You can access it here.
 Type your zip code, and you will get your air quality report instantly.